Mambo No. 5 in G

 Voice Leading

-The bass line moves through G to C (ascending perfect fourth), C to G (descending perfect fourth).
+The bass line moves through G to C (ascending perfect fourth).
 The root motion by larger intervals (fourths and fifths) gives each chord change a strong, decisive character.
-When the progression loops, the bass returns from G to G by unison.
+When the progression loops, the bass returns from C to G by perfect fourth.

 Scales for Improvisation